kjcatherine/Expense-Tracker/README.md

 # expense-tracker-express-mongodb

-- A CRUD app where user can track thier spendings, see them displayed alongside the total spend, as well as delete entries.
+- A full-stack CRUD app where user can track thier spendings, see them displayed alongside the total spend, as well as delete entries.

 <img src='/public/trackerly.gif'>